 We have used MRFGR to recruit participants for multiple research projects with varied samples sizes and sometimes challenging recruitment criteria.
 They have a calm and professional manner, providing us with regular updates in the lead up to and on the day of research projects.
 Multiple touch points with participants approaching the study date ensures drop-out rates are extremely low with replacements usually being found very quickly if necessary.
 I look forward to working with MRFGR in the future.

 How do you recruit your market research respondents?

 (1) Ongoing advertising of the MRFGR website (directing potential participants to the market research registration page) and it's various project requirements for certain types of people to participate in focus groups, depth interviews, co-creation workshops, product testing, audience participation, mystery shopping, etc.

 (2) Specialist 'cold-start' research in respect of difficult briefs/hard-to-find people, where the team closely consider the project and plan a specialist recruitment strategy, and actively recruit those individuals through their work places, social media, colleagues/friends, etc.

 (3) Specialist recruiters who have been trained in the 'MRFGR recruitment way' and who are closely monitored and recruits stringently checked (all respondents are called and re-screened).

-What considerations should be made when selecting my respondent type?
+What considerations should be made when selecting my market research respondent type?

 How do you screen market research respondents?